LilithTundrus/e621-API-Docs/docs/Posts.md

 - **limit** - Number of posts you want to retrieve per page.
 There is a hard limit of 320 posts per request.
 Defaults to the value set in user preferences (if any)
 - **before_id** - Returns the next `limit` posts with IDs lower than the given ID
 - **page** - The page number to return
-- **tags** -  The tag search query, only returns posts that match the given spcae-delimited tags
+- **tags** -  The tag search query, only returns posts that match the given space-delimited tags
 - **typed_tags** - Set to `true` to return typed tag information.
 The tags value returned is a dictionary with each tag type as a key and then a list of tags of that type

 #### Typical Response Example